johnson82nguyen/johnson82nguyen/README.md

 - 👋 Hi, I’m John nguyen.
 - I am a recent graduate at the University Of Minnesota Twin-Cities.
 During my 4 year tenure, I obtained a Computer Science degree and have learned many tools and languages for software development and engineering.

-- 👀 I’m interested in Software engineering.
-I want to be a developer.
+- 👀 I’m interested in Basketball, Tennis, Football, E-Sports and Software engineering.
-- 🌱 I’m currently learning web development in my free time.
+- 🌱 I’m currently a Software Engineer at Modus engagement.
 - 📫 How to reach me
 - LinkedIn (https://www.linkedin.com/in/johnson-nguyen82/)
 - Gmail (johnson82nguyen@gmail.com)